 A few rounds of golf and an oyster roast… What more does a duck need to produce it’s first eggs?
 Actually, the reasons for these two additions have a logical explanation:

-- Golf Ball – to make Margaret think she already laid an egg (a white golf ball looks pretty similar to an egg, at least as far as ducks are concerned); and
+We placed a golf ball Lady Margaret’s nest to make her think she had already laid an egg (a white golf ball looks pretty similar to an egg, at least as far as ducks are concerned).

-We hope more people will continue to raise heritage breed ducks and chickens (especially the breeds on the “critical list“) so we can keep these wonderful creatures from going extinct.
+We hope more people will continue to raise heritage breed ducks and chickens (especially the breeds on the “Livestock Conservancy’s critical, threatened, or watch list“) so we can keep these wonderful creatures from going extinct.

-Growing healthy food isn’t all about altruism, economics or our own general wellbeing.
+Growing healthy food isn’t just about altruism, economics, or our own general wellbeing.
 There’s something indescribably magical about the process, whether that food comes in the form of a plant or an animal.
 There’s a knowledge base and a sense of connection to the earth that you can’t quite put into words.

 Some things can be learned, but they can’t be taught.